aleetamai/aleetamai.github.io/README.md

 # Alessandro Tamai

-​Ph.D. student at SISSA [SISSA](https://www.sissa.it)  in Geometry and Mathematical Physics, under the supervision of Antonio Lerario.
+​Ph.D. student at [SISSA](https://www.sissa.it)  in Geometry and Mathematical Physics, under the supervision of Antonio Lerario.

 ## Research Interests: